microsoft/wpa/.github/analyst_guide_data_validation.md

 ## Why validate?

+Data validation is an essential routine for every analyst as it ensures that you can trust the data you are using to be accurate, clean and helpful.
+Data validation ensures that your dataset provides a good basis for your analyses, and acts as a proactive intervention to safeguard your analyses from the starting point.

-There are several reasons why you should validate your Workplace Analytics data.
+There are several additional reasons why you should validate your Workplace Analytics data.

 1. There may be gaps, anomalies, or errors in the organizational data, such as missing data or excessive / insufficient granularity.
 This may require rectifying at source, or the resulting data should be interpreted differently, e.g. any biases caveated or accounted for.
 2. Outliers may exist in Workplace Analytics data, and often for very legitimate reasons.
 For instance, collaboration hours for a particular week or employee may be significantly low due to public holidays or paid time off.
 If these outliers are not surfaced and addressed accordingly, the interpretation of the data may be incorrect.